Prisoner (TV series): Prisoner-inspired shows

 In 1991, Prisoner was reprised for the American market as Dangerous Women.
 The US version borrowed heavily from the Australian original for characters and was created and written by Reg Watson, who had also created the original Australian series.
 In Dangerous Women, the emphasis was outside the prison, focusing on prisoner relationships in a halfway house.
-It is remembered now mainly for the early appearance of actor Casper Van Dien in the role of Brad Morris.
 In 1997, Prisoner was revised in a German-language version, Hinter Gittern – Der Frauenknast (Behind Bars).
 The series ran from 1997 to 2007 for 16 series and 403 episodes.

 Talking Prisoner

-On June 18, 2021 producer Matt Batten created the Talking Prisoner podcast and YouTube channel.
+On June 18, 2021, producer Matt Batten created the Talking Prisoner podcast and YouTube channel.
 Batten's co-host Ken Mulholland served as head cameraman on Prisoner from the series debut until episode 692.
 Mulholland and Batten interview cast and crew from Prisoner in depth.
-The podcast however also features interviews with cast and crew from other popular Australian internationally successful series like Sons and Daughters and Neighbours.
+The podcast however also features interviews with cast and crew from other popular Australian internationally successful series like Sons and Daughters and Neighbours, and also featured interviews from staff at actual prisons including a 2023 interview with a warder from Ireland and a Prison Chaplin from San Quentin.
+In 2023 Mulholland departed the podcast to focus on his art and it was announced that filmmaker Tim Burns had joined as the new co-host of the podcast.

-The channel can be found on YouTube, and the official website "Talking Prisoner.com", and is also broadcast on social media sites such as Facebook.